-NIST is beginning a process to develop new quantum-resistant cryptography standards to replace existing NIST standards, including digital signature schemes specified in Federal Information Processing Standards Publication (FIPS) 186 and key establishment schemes specified in NIST Special Publications (SP) 800-56 A and B. The process is referred as post-quantum cryptography standardization.
+NIST is beginning a process to develop new cryptography standards.
+These new standards will be used as quantum resistant counterparts to existing standards, including digital signature schemes specified in Federal Information Processing Standards Publication (FIPS) 186 and key establishment schemes specified in NIST Special Publications (SP) 800-56 A and B. The process is referred to as post-quantum cryptography standardization.
 The standards will be published as Federal Information Processing Standards (FIPSs) or Special Publications (SPs).